-We all know the story, possibly one of the greatest works of horror fiction, penned by Mary Shelley and adapted countless times for the big and small screen alike.
+We all know the story, possibly one of the greatest works of horror fiction, penned by Mary Shelley.
+The Modern Prometheus or Frankenstein as we all know it has been adapted countless times for the big and small screen alike.
 The version we are all the most familiar with is undoubtedly the Universal take from 1931 directed by James Whale and starring Boris Karloff as the monster.

 It is a story that has elicited remakes, spin-off’s, spoofs and TV adaptations of varying degrees of success with rumour abound that Universal wish to make a return to the story soon, The original Universal picture is still seen as the benchmark all others have aspired to replicate to this day.
 Not bad for a horror movie cobbled together for a quarter of a million bucks and little expectation of such a revered and lasting legacy.